glendaDevelopsCode/glendaDevelopsCode/README.md

-- 👋 Hi, I’m @glendaDevelopsCode
+- 👋 Hi, I’m @glendaDevelopsCode.
+I go by Nat sometimes.
-- 👀 I’m interested in ...
+- 👀 I’m interested in leading teams to be better versions of themselves.
+I also love solving a good problem.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: Python!
+I'm also working diligently to show off some of my mad skills in C#.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: I am available on Linked In - [Linked In Profile](https://www.linkedin.com/in/glenda-miyoshi-655688126/)
 - 😄 Pronouns: She/Her